-Because titles follow the car, once a title is branded its final - there's no way to legally make a branded title revert to a standard or clean title.
+Because titles follow the car, once a title is branded it's final - there's no way to legally make a branded title revert to a standard or clean title.

 Essentially, the Lemon Law states that if a new car suffers problems severe enough that the manufacturer cannot repair it within a sufficient period of time, they are obligated to repurchase that car from the consumer.
 This 'substantial defect,' as the law phrases it, must occur within a defined period of time or number of miles and must not be caused by abuse.
 The definition of substantial defect varies by state, but it generally refers to issues that make the car unsafe to operate - things like faulty steering, brakes, engine, transmission, and other big-ticket items.

 If a car is deemed a lemon, the manufacturer has to try to fix it at least once, and have the effort fail.
 In most cases, multiple repair efforts are attempted (without success).
 When a car gets bought back due to the Lemon Law, the title will change to a lemon-branded title.
-Again, a car branded as such can be bought for a song - but there's a potential hornet's nest of problems awaiting a car that the original manufacturer couldn't fix after multiple attempts.
+Again, a car branded as such can be bought for cheap- but there's a potential host of problems awaiting a car that the original manufacturer couldn't fix after multiple attempts.

 A hail damage title is not a branding that is widespread across all the states, but those that do differentiate let buyers and rebuilders have a chance at a good deal.
 Hail damage is superficial, after all - if you can look past the acne-riddled hood, roof, and trunk, the car is completely usable.

 If there's one branded-title car that is worth considering, it's the hail damage cars, because mechanically there shouldn't be any significant damage stemming from the incident that prompted a branded title.